brentp/slivar/README.md

 The resulting zip file will contain the union of values seen in the exome and genomes files with the maximum value for any intersection.
 Note that the names (`gnomad_popmax_af` and `gnomad_num_homalt` in this case) should be chosen carefully as those will be the names added to the INFO of any file to be annotated with the resulting `gnomad.zip`

+More information on `make-gnotate` is [in the wiki](https://github.com/brentp/slivar/wiki/make-gnotate)

 It's also possible to use `gnotate` as a filtering command without specifying any --gnotate arguments.